Latest Updates

 Financially settled options (options on BFF)

-Upon termination of trading, each in-the-money option financially settles to a fixing price which, on the last business day of the week, shall correspond to the Final Settlement Price for BFF; and for options expiring prior to the last business day of the week, shall correspond to a volume-weighted average price of transactions in Bitcoin Friday futures on the Globex electronic trading platform, during the last 60 minutes of trading on the expiration date of the associated options contract (3:00:00 p.m. – 3:59:59 p.m.
+Upon expiration, each in-the-money option will financially settle to a fixing price.
+On the last business day of the week, this fixing price will correspond to the final settlement price for BFF.
+For options expiring before the last business day of the week, the fixing price will be the volume-weighted average price of transactions in Bitcoin Friday futures on the Globex electronic trading platform, during the last 60 minutes of trading on the expiration date of the associated options contract (3:00:00 p.m. - 3:59:59 p.m.
 New York time).

 3. How do Cryptocurrency options relate to the spot cryptocurrency market?

-The value of a Cryptocurrency option from CME Group is tied to the price of underlying Cryptocurrency futures contract.
+The value of a Cryptocurrency option is linked to the price of underlying Cryptocurrency futures contract.
 Cryptocurrency futures, in turn, fluctuate in value relative to price movements in spot bitcoin and ether.

-At expiration, physically delivered in-the-money options will deliver the respective underlying futures contract, which may or may not immediately expire depending upon the option expiry chosen (e.g., Weekly options expire into the next available futures contract).
-Cryptocurrency futures themselves expire into the value of a reference rate tied to spot transactions in the respective coin.
+At expiration, in-the-money options on futures will deliver the respective underlying futures contract, which may or may not immediately expire depending upon the option expiry chosen (e.g., Weekly options expire into the next available futures contract).
+Cryptocurrency futures themselves settle into the value of a reference rate benchmarking spot transactions in the respective coin.

 Neither Cryptocurrency options nor futures will deliver underlying cryptocurrencies, although the value of these contracts are closely tied to the movement of the associated coin.